Let them watch more. And watch it anywhere.

 Media Token Verifer

-This validates the entitlement.
-This is the final step in the process where the validation of a user’s entitlement can securely fit into the overall CDN token workflow.
+This validates the entitlement and is the final step in the process where the validation of a user’s entitlement can securely fit into the overall CDN token workflow.